 In Cinematography, students will: learn foundation aesthetics of photography and cinematography; learn the fundamentals of interior and exterior lighting for HD video; expand the aesthetic and creative application of cinematography skills; develop understanding of the cinematographer and director collaboration; receive lessons related to managing the camera as a piece of gear as well as an artist's tool; understand the fundamentals of screen grammar necessary for the role of cinematographer; and learn to analyze a screenplay in relation to the cinematographer's art.

-Video Production I introduces students to basic terms and techniques of motion picture.
-Students focus on narrative story telling.
-Students will learn: video camera techniques, non-linear editing software, basic motion picture critique skills, and pre-production (treatment writing, storyboarding, and proposals) for the creation of traditional narrative motion pictures.
+In Video Production, students learn video camera techniques, non-linear editing software, basic motion picture critique skills, and pre-production (treatment writing, storyboarding, and proposals) for the creation of traditional and experimental films.
 Over the duration of this course, students will: understand and use various shots and angles; understand and use professional editing software; understand and use a three-point lighting scheme; edit image and sound in a narrative fashion; mix sound to form a soundtrack; understand and use basic camera functions; use storyboards to further planning and pre-production; write treatments and proposals; collaborate with other students in a film project; develop critique skills through group workshops; learn producer-director relationships; and develop planning and implementation skills.
-Students will create three to five personal narrative motion pictures, including at least one adaptation.
+Each term, focus may shift between documentary, narrative, or experimental filmmaking.

 In Media Design students explore various disciplines, from creative writing to film, that include elements of graphic design.
 In this course, skills developed include: using Photoshop and Illustrator, studying and creating “zines,” designing posters and other promotional print materials, and perfecting layout/font/image quality.